-- The council satisfies the scale and capacity criterion as a Rural Council. - The council satisfies the financial criteria overall as the council meets the criteria for sustainability, infrastructure and service management and efficiency. - If Government does not adopt a Rural Council model, it is unlikely the council would be Fit for the Future.
+- The council satisfies the financial criteria overall as the council meets the criteria for sustainability, infrastructure and service management and efficiency. - If Government does not adopt a Rural Council model, it is unlikely the council would be Fit for the Future.